 More about the practice

-For bookings, please get in touch via the inquiry form below.
-I will reply to you by email so that we can finalize the details of your horse’s session.
+I hope that my approach speaks to you.
+I am very happy to talk about the work I do.
+We can then see exactly how best I can help you.
+You can also get in touch via the inquiry form below.
+I will reply by email and we can arrange to discuss the details of your horse’s situation.
 Sessions can be paid for via PayPal.
 Clicking on the treatment that you wish to purchase, will take you to a PayPal page where you can pay securely for your session.
 Once I have received your payment the session is considered booked.

-The initial session is longer, takes in more exploratory work, and enables us to plot the best course of action, and is priced at £95.
+Please note that there are Initial sessions and follow-ups.
+Initial sessions are longer, take in more exploratory work, and enable us to plot the best course of action, and are priced at £95.
 Follow-up sessions cost £75.

 Equestrian Holistic Balance